adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## 7. Analytics is harder to implement

 Analytics tools will track page views by default.
 But because an SPA page isn't really a page, tracking page views is more difficult.
-To do this the router will need to log the event some how.
+To do this the router will need to log the event somehow.

 ## 8. Automated functional testing

-Whilst you can use Selenium, for example, to test SPAs, it's not so easy.
-Extra work will need to be done, to handle timeouts, because there is no signal for Selenium to hook into, like there would be for a *real* page.

-This leads to more questions. *How long should the timeout be?
-What happens if it takes longer than normal?* The test execution speed will be slower too.
+It's harder to test SPAs.
+Tools like Selenium don't know when AJAX requests finish.
+Testers will need to handle timeouts and execution speed will be slower.

-## 9. Performance problems
+## 9. Performance

-Pages are "long lived" increasing the chance of exposing a memory leak due to the lack of page reloads.
+Pages are "long lived" increasing the chance of exposing a memory leak.
 This can degrade UX and cause battery drain on mobile devices.

-## 10. Loading indicator issues
+## 10. Loading indicators

-The browser shows a loading indicator when a page is loading.
-With AJAX, you have to recreate your own loading indicator which has two problems:
+With AJAX, you'll need to implement your own loading indicator.
+This suffers from two problems:

-1. The custom loading indicator cannot indicate progress.
-It can only indicate that it's loading.
-A browser indicator is closer to the metal, and so can show progress.
+1. The browser's loading indicator can display *progress* as it has access to this information under the hood.
+Javascript doesn't have access to the same information so can only show that something is loading or not.
-2. It's disorientating to the user because their browsers loading indicator is familiar which is a critical element of design.
+2. User's find *their* browser's loading indicator familiar.
+No matter what website, the loading indicator will appear in the same place.
+When we use Javascript to do this, we lose this familiarity which in turn breaks the third of Henny Swan’s UX principles, *design with familiarity in mind*.

 ## 11. It's going to fail!